 Structures Outside the Cell Wall

 The capsule is a gelatinous layer covering the entire bacterium.
-It is composed of polysaccharide, except in the anthrax bacillus, which has a capsule of polymerized d-glutamic acid.
+It is typically composed of polysaccharide.
 The sugar components of the polysaccharide vary from one species of bacteria to another and frequently determine the serologic type (serotype) within a species.
-For example, there are 84 different serotypes of Streptococcus pneumoniae, which are distinguished by the antigenic differences of the sugars in the polysaccharide capsule.
+For example, there are 91 different serotypes of Streptococcus pneumoniae, which are distinguished by the antigenic differences of the sugars in the polysaccharide capsule.